DIliushchenko/GWAS_IB/README.md

 Before we start make sure you have [plink](https://www.cog-genomics.org/plink/)  and [R](https://www.r-project.org) installed.

-1. Filtering samlpes and positions (SNP) by call rate
+1. Filtering samples and positions (SNP) by call rate

    First step is filtering positions and samples that are missing in a large proportion of the subjects